Menopause Support for Hip Pain: How Physical Therapy Can Help

 Integrating Physical Therapy into Your Routine

-Schedule Regular Sessions: Commit to regular therapy sessions as prescribed by your therapist.
+Commit to regular sessions with your therapist

 Embracing a Holistic Approach